gmx-io/gmx-interface/sdk/README.md

 });
 ```

-Pay attention to the `payTokenAddress` and `collateralTokenAddress` fields.
-They are the addresses of ERC20 tokens that you are paying for and receiving, respectively, some markets may have synthetic tokens in these fields, so you need to pass the correct address.
-For instance BTC/USD [WETH-USDC] market has synthetic BTC token in `indexTokenAddress` so you need to pass WBTC address instead of BTC.
+Note the distinction between `payTokenAddress` and `collateralTokenAddress`.
+These represent the ERC20 token addresses for payment and collateral respectively.
+Some markets use synthetic tokens, so you'll need to provide the correct underlying token address.
+For example, the BTC/USD [WETH-USDC] market has a synthetic BTC token as its `indexTokenAddress`, so you should pass the WBTC address instead of BTC.